bilgehantekin/Predicting-Student-Exam-Scores-from-Course-Activity/README.md

-Here is a detailed README that explains the workflow and each step in your notebook:
+Here is a detailed README that explains the workflow and each step in this notebook:

 # Student Final Score Prediction